Specification Tests for the Propensity Score: Monte Carlo simulation study

 \section{Monte Carlo simulation study}

 In this section, we conduct a series of Monte Carlo experiments in order to study the finite sample properties of our proposed projection-based tests.
-In particular, the performance of our Cram\'{e}r-von Mises and Kolmogorov-Smirnov tests $CvM_{n}$ and $KS_{n}$ given in (\ref{cvm}) and ( \ref{ks}) is compared to the \cite{Shaikh2009} test,
+In particular, we compare our Cram\'{e}r-von Mises and Kolmogorov-Smirnov tests $CvM_{n}$ and $KS_{n}$ given in (\ref{cvm}) and (\ref{ks}) to $(i)$ the \cite{Shaikh2009}'s test,

-where $\hat{V}_{n}\left( h_{n}\right) $ is given in (\ref{shaikh}), and
+where $\hat{V}_{n}\left( h_{n}\right) $ is given in (\ref{shaikh}) and

-Critical values for $CvM_{n}$ and $KS_{n}$ are obtained using the multiplier-bootstrap procedure described in Section \ref{boots}.
-Fort $ T_{n}\left( h_{n}\right) ,$ we use the critical values from the standard normal distribution.
+the analogues of $CvM_{n}$ and $KS_{n}$ based on either $\left( ii\right) $ the unprojected process $\hat{R}_{n}(u)$ given in (\ref{R1})\footnote{ For conciseness, we do not discuss the asymptotic properties of tests based on the unprojected empirical process $\hat{R}_{n}(u)$ in the main text.
+However, most of the asymptotic properties follow from arguments analogous to those we used to study $\hat{R}_{n}^{p}(u)$.}, or on $\left( iii\right) $ the traditional empirical process